-If you’re looking to make some extra money with minimal effort, I suggest taking a look inside your home and finding some scrap metal.
+If you’re looking to make some extra money with minimal effort, I suggest taking a look around your home and finding some scrap metal.

 What is Scrap Metal?